klum-dsl/klum-ast/README.md

 name of the inner closures the element name (which defaults to field name minus a trailing 's').
 The syntax for adding keyed members to a list and to a map is identical (obviously, only keyed objects can be added to a map).

-Additionally, a special reuse method is created, which takes an existing object and adds it to the structure.
+Additionally, two special methods are created that takes an existing object and adds it to the structure:

+- `_use()` takes an existing object.
+This allows for structuring your cod (for example by creating the object in a method)

+- `_reuse()` does the same, but does not set the owner field of the inner object to the new container.

+- if the added element does not have an owner field, both methods behave identically.

 As with simple objects, the inner closures return the existing object for reuse